jonlpersson/ed-latimore/site/_posts/2021-09-17-do-women-care-about-money.md

 Almost everyone has heard this already.

 It may sound cliché that women are looking for men to be the breadwinner, but it’s true.
-Science backs this up<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> women choose men who are able to acquire resources for living and caring for offspring.
+Science backs this up<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> women choose men who are able to acquire resources for living and caring for offspring.
 A long time ago, that may have meant your ability to hunt and kill your food for the day and provide safety from outside factors.

 Today, the landscape is different but the principle is the same.
 You eat what you kill.